RedSailTechnologies/boatswain/docs/api/gyarados.md

 ## gyarados.proto
 Gyarados manages delivery objects and their conversion to/from yaml.
 This will likely get moved to individual entity services.
+IMPORTANT: This service is undergoing rapid changes and is likely to be broken into multiple services.

 <a name="redsail.bosn.Delivery"></a>